 In addition to the outdoor exhibits is an indoor hardware gallery.
 It has an airy feel like that in the Smithsonian museums, as well as aviation museums we visited in the United Kingdom.
 Though the selection here in the War memorial is much smaller.

 Additionally, the basement of the museum building located in the right-wing has an atrium housing a mix of armoured vehicles, planes, and artillery pieces.
-Also, the exhibits indoors here are home to a number of military tanks, amphibious vehicles include a Sherman tank as well as captured military hardware from the Korean war, such as a Russian T-34 tank.
+Also, the exhibits indoors here are home to a number of military tanks, amphibious vehicles include a Sherman tank as well as captured military hardware from the Korean war, such as a Russian T-34 battle tank.

 Another highlight is also two Korean presidents’ cars.
 Interestingly, one of the cars on display is the presidential limousine that was used by President Chun Doo-hwan during his presidency from 1980 to 1988.
+The car is well-preserved under the shelter of the museum interior.

 Some of the indoor displays are also decorative.
 For instance, sitting in the building left-wing lobby atrium is a wooden Korean junk boat.
-It is a type of boat traditionally used in the seas around Korea.
+Also, it is a type of boat traditionally used in the seas around Korea.
 The Koreans always long for unification, as depicted in several photo galleries you see through the museum.
 Only time will tell will this be a reality.

-All in all, the War Memorial of Korea in Seoul is a place of remembrance, education, and honour.
+All in all, the War Memorial of Korea in the city of Seoul is a place of remembrance, education, and honour.
 It is a testament to the bravery and sacrifices of the Korean people.
 The vast museum covers a brief excerpt of Korean history, with more emphasis on the relatively modern Korean War conflict between the North and South Koreas.
 It showcases the evolution of the Korean armed forces and its contributions to peacekeeping missions worldwide.
 It serves as a reminder that peace comes from remembering the lessons of war.